-When you're happy with your ad or HTML page, you can publish it to your computer by clicking the arrow on the Publish button in the view bar at the top of the tool, and then selecting Publish locally from the pop-up menu.
+When you're happy with your ad or HTML page, you can publish it to your computer by clicking the arrow on the Publish button in the view bar at the top of the window, then selecting Publish locally.
 When publishing, Google Web Designer adds the appropriate enabler code for AdWords and DoubleClick ads, and lets you choose from a set of options appropriate for the ad type.

 In the publish dialog:

-- Set the name for the zip file or folder for the document and supporting files.
+- Specify the name for the .zip file or folder for the document and supporting files.
 By default Google Web Designer uses the same name you specified for the HTML file when you created the file.

 - Choose the location where you want to save the file.
 Either enter the path to the location where you want to save the file, or click the folder icon to navigate to an appropriate location.

 - Flatten Files - Brings all files into a single folder (selected automatically for ads).

 - Create Zip - Compresses files into a zip file for downloading.

 - Minify - Compresses HTML markup.

 - Polite Loading - Loads only the initial load until the hosting page finishes loading.
 Then any additional assets are loaded.

 - Groups Unpacking - Unpacks groups so they don’t have to be unpacked during runtime when the creative is loaded.

-- Add border - lets you choose to use a border and to pick a border color for the ad.
+- Add Border - Lets you add a border and pick a border color for the ad.

-- Choose which CSS prefixes you want to include in the file.
-By default all are selected to provide the widest range of browser compatibility.
+- Select which CSS prefixes you want to include in the file.
+By default, all are selected to provide the widest range of browser compatibility.

 - Click Publish.